 Talk to your child

-This is a great opportunity to get feedback from your child and have him “participate” in the conference (in general, students don’t attend the meeting).
-Ask your child if he likes his teacher, the classroom, and curriculum, and how he likes the school in general.
-If your child has any questions for the teacher that he hasn’t been able to ask directly, write those down and bring them to the meeting.
-It’s perfectly OK if your child’s feedback is negative—the teacher needs to know about any issues their students are having so she can make adjustments and provide extra help if needed.
+This is a great opportunity to get feedback from your child.
+Ask your child if they likes their teacher, the classroom, and curriculum, and how they likes the school in general.
+If your child has any questions for the teacher that they haven’t been able to ask directly, write those down and bring them to the meeting.

 Prepare a list of questions

 Being prepared for any meeting is essential for effective communication.
 Have a list of questions ready for the teacher prior to the parent-teacher conference.
 Such questions could include:

 - Is my child turning in homework on time?

 - Is my child attentive in class?

 - Has my child exhibited any behavioral issues?

 - Does my child seem happy in class?